medialab/xan/docs/cmd/from.md

 │ John     │ purple          │
 └──────────┴─────────────────┘

+# Regarding parallelization

+Currently the only format that can benefit from parallelization when being converted to a CSV stream is `ndjson`.

+This said, your mileage may vary and parallelization (through the -p and -t flags) is usually only beneficial when JSON records are very large.
+Else it is often detrimental to the overall performance so be sure to run some tests before committing to using parallelization.

+Also try to tweak --chunk-size as the sweet spot is often very dependent on the actual JSON records being parsed.

 from options:
     -f, --format <format>  Format to convert from.
 Will be inferred from file extension if not given.
 Must be specified when reading